-Laura Harron, our Guest Blogger based in New Zealand, gives us an account of her week working as dive guide:
+Laura Harron, our Guest Blogger based in New Zealand, gives us the next update on her week working as dive guide:

 Laura Harron, 29, originally hails from Ireland and has previously worked in Malta and Tonga before moving to New Zealand.
 She is now based Poor Knight Islands with Dive!
 Tutukaka.